Moss Vale: Council and safety

 The Southern Highlands Police Station, part of the Hume Police District is the main NSW Police Force Station serving the Southern Highlands (Wingecarribee Shire).
 It is located at 67 Elizabeth Street.
 Moss Vale has a New South Wales Rural Fire Service Brigade which is located at 49 Berrima Road.
 There is also a Fire and Rescue NSW Station which is located at 64 Elizabeth Street, Moss Vale which is across the road from the Police Station and just up from the Wingecarribee Shire Council Chambers.

 Transport

 Moss Vale station is the primary southern terminus of the Southern Highlands railway line.
 The line provides regular services from Moss Vale to southern Sydney, where a change of trains is generally required to access the city centre.
-Limited services continue south of Moss Vale to Goulburn.
-The station also has two Sydney to Melbourne services and two Melbourne to Sydney services a day.
+Limited services continue south of Moss Vale to Goulburn and beyond (intercity, regional and interstate).

+The station has 4 Melbourne XPT services a day (2 to Melbourne, 2 to Sydney), with other services towards Canberra (3 daily trips in each direction) and Griffith (2 return trips per week).

 Moss Vale is the junction of the Unanderra – Moss Vale railway line to Wollongong, opened in 1932, but now only used by freight trains.